austincd/memPlus/README.md

 Tools to help automate memory management and tracking in C.

+To illustrate the use of 'slots', we display the following explanation:

+One might think of a slot the way it would usually be used.
+Think of it as a port through which we might be able to access some region of NAND memory, sized and allocated at runtime. "memPlus" creates a limited number of slots in memory at runtime, and whenever the program needs to allocate another region of memory by interfacing with the system, the data needed to access it is stored in that slot.

+The whole slot mechanism is just a middleman.
+It in itself isn't really meant to offer anything, but rather just allow the use of other features, like recording data about memory allocation calls so they can be freed automatically, or preventing memory allocation from going beyond some runtime-set limit, which can be useful for debugging and preventing memory leaks.

+Instead of just asking the system to give you a region of a certain size, you can just ask the MP secretary/assistant to retreive them, trusting that they'll manage the supply as to not use too many from the storage closet.

 +Makes use of an environment structure and an array of "slots" for allocated regions of memory.
 The slots function as a record of the void *memory address returned by malloc calls, along with some metadata for identification.